Periviable birth (Limit of viability)

 Gestational age — The major factor in determining viability is GA.
 Survival rates reported in a number studies [1,4-18] during the initial neonatal intensive care unit (NICU) admission for infants 22 to 25 completed weeks gestation (220/7 to 256/7 weeks gestation) are displayed in the table (table 1).
 These reports span time periods ranging from six months to six years between 1993 and 2014, and represent several large geographic areas in Western Europe, Japan, a network of tertiary level academic centers in the United States, and a population-based study of California.
 These data clearly demonstrated the rise of survival rate as GA increased from 22 to 25 weeks, as well as improvement in survival of periviable infants over the past two decades.

 These publications and the changes in outcome emphasize the importance of basing discussions about delivery room management for periviable infants upon the latest available data.
 In addition, although these results highlight the impact of GA on viability, it is important to recognize that ascertaining an accurate GA is challenging.
 Thus, estimated GA alone may not truly reflect the prognosis.
-(See 'Interpreting the data' below and "Postnatal assessment of gestational age" and "Prenatal assessment of gestational age and estimated date of delivery".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+(See 'Interpreting the data' below and "Postnatal assessment of gestational age" and "Prenatal assessment of gestational age, date of delivery, and fetal weight".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Tyson JE, Parikh NA, Langer J, et al. Intensive care for extreme prematurity--moving beyond gestational age.
 N Engl J Med 2008; 358:1672.